input-output-hk/cardano-sl/docs/block-processing/us.md

 Update payload is part of block body, containing some data related to update system.
 For more information on block's internals, please visit [page on Cardano Docs](https://cardanodocs.com/technical/blocks/#main-block).

-Update payload consists of at most one `UpdateProposal` and list of votes, it's reflected by the datatype:
+Update payload consists of at most one update proposal and list of votes, it's reflected by the datatype:
 ```
 data UpdatePayload = UpdatePayload
     { upProposal :: !(Maybe UpdateProposal)